 Sarona Market – Israel’s largest indoor contemporary culinary and shopping market selling gourmet and consumer products as well as housing some wonderful eateries.

 Lavinsky Market – A gourmet food market with many imported and local goods near the hip Floretin neighborhood.
-This market is especially great for Mizrahi/Middle Eastern goods.
+This market is especially great for Mizrahi/Middle Eastern goods and probably my favorite shuk.
+Arrive on a Friday afternoon and make sure to enjoy a Gazoz at Cafe Lavinsky, a bubbly probiotic drink made from herbs and fermented fruit.

 Namal Food Market – A fully-covered shuk and farmers market near the port which turns into a happening nightlife spot when the sun goes down.